-8 Common Reasons for Mums Dying
+5 Common Reasons for Mums Dying (with Solutions & Tips!)

 All types of potted Chrysanthemums become root bound fast.
 Hardy Mums only survive winter when they have a strong root system.
-They can only get that when they are planted in early spring to benefit from full sun in the summer.
+They can only get that when they are planted in early spring to benefit from the full sun in the summer.

 2– Lack of Mulch

-3– Adverse Weather Leads to Overwatering
+3– Adverse Weather & Overwatering

 Very few plants fare well with too much water.
 For garden varieties of Chrysanthemums, heavy rainfall will result in Mums turning brown.
 In most cases, when that happens, the mushy parts of the plant will need to be removed.

-What you really need is a super-fast draining soil.
+Pro tip, though: What you really need is a super-fast draining soil.

 Almost always, newly purchased Mums are root bound when you buy them.
-The best thing you can do with a new Mum is to repot in a better soil for faster drainage, and in a pot 2-inches bigger than the one the plant is in when you buy it.
+So, the best thing you can do with a new Mum is to repot in a better soil for faster drainage, and in a pot 2-inches bigger than the one the plant is in when you buy it.
 That ensures the roots have room to grow.

 For Mums to survive, they need sufficient root growth.
 As previously mentioned, repotting in a bigger container will fix that.
 But what if you’re planting multiple blooming plants in a garden bed?
-That becomes another issue.

 With so many varieties of Chrysanthemums, you could plant an entire garden bed of Mums.
-If you do, each is best to have at least 18-inches between them to allow room for the roots to become established.
+If you do, best to have at least 18-inches between them to allow room for the roots to become established.

-Overcrowding a garden bed can lead to the roots fighting for survival.
+Overcrowding a garden bed can lead to the roots fighting for survival too.
 When roots of plants have to compete for nutrients in the soil, the usual result is none of them win.

 A small sacrifice of space in garden beds in the first year will result in more profuse flowering in the later years when the root zones become established.